NO-ONE FORGETS THEIR FIRST TIME...RECEIVE £100 OFF YOUR FIRST HOLIDAY WITH US >>

 Driving Through France

-Motorway tolls are common on European highways, with the amount paid based on the distance travelled.
-For example, a journey from Calais to the French Alps should cost approximately €80 each way.
+Motorway tolls are standard on European highways, charged based on distance travelled.
+For example, Calais to the French Alps is usually around €80 each way.

 Pre-paid Toll Tag (Liber-t télépéage tag)